CocodriloCAD/Cocodrilo/validatation/Readme.md

 #### 1) General User Interface

-The graphical user interface of Cocodrilo/Grasshopper/Rhino is depicted in the figure below:
+The graphical user interface of Cocodrilo/Grasshopper/Rhino is depicted in Figure 2:

 <p align="center" width="100%">
     <img width="75%" src="https://user-images.githubusercontent.com/51473791/221424826-ef5c6955-fe54-47cc-8d4e-202bc5510391.png">
     <br>
-    <em>Figure XX: graphical user interface of Grasshopper, field of Cocodrilo is marked with the red rectangle.</em>
+    <em>Figure 2: graphical user interface of Grasshopper, field of Cocodrilo is marked with the red rectangle.</em>
 </p>
-To see the menues *Analyses, DEM, Elements, Geometry, Materials, Models and Postproessing* of Cocodrilo, click on *Cocodrilo* in  the line above, as indicated by the red rectangle in Figure XX.
+To see the menues *Analyses, DEM, Elements, Geometry, Materials, Models and Postproessing* of Cocodrilo, click on *Cocodrilo* in  the line above, as indicated by the red rectangle in Figure 2.

 ### 2) Define analysis method
 To create a new model resp. analysis, set up a new, empty canvas in Grasshopper.
 For a MPM analysis, add the *Material point method* analyis from the *Analyses*-menu to the canvas by clicking on *MPM* firstly, and clicking on the canvas secondly.